victorcrrd/Automatic-Verification/README.md

 # Automatic Verification
-This repository contains all the projects I completed for the Computer-aided Program Verification class I took at the Formal Methods in Computer Science master's degree taught at Universidad Complutense de Madrid, where we were taught Dafny and LiquidHaskell.
+This repository contains all the projects I completed for the Computer-aided Program Verification class I took at the Formal Methods in Computer Science master's degree taught at Universidad Complutense de Madrid, where we learned about Dafny and LiquidHaskell.
 Next, I will briefly explain what was done in each session.

 ## [Session 1](/Session1)